M-r-J-o-h-n/LSASS-injector/README.md

 This solution contains two project.
 One is manual map injector, and the other is manual map injector that runs in lsass.

-Manual mapper map LsassInjector.dll.
+The DedicatedInjector.exe map The LsassInjector.dll.
-Then LsassInjector map our dll to target process.
+Then the LsassInjector map our dll to target process.
-After injection is done, DedicatedInjector.exe erase every traces that it left.
+After the injection is done, DedicatedInjector.exe erase every traces that it left in lsass.exe.